November 9, 2020 // By Rockford Lhotka

 The goal is for CoreCLR to include the mono features that support mobile development today.
 It may be that this first iteration of .NET 5 will have CoreCLR achieving equality with mono, in which case the only improvement for mobile developers is that they’ll be able to use the same runtime as desktop/server developers.
 Or it might be that there are benefits to CoreCLR over mono, but that’s unknown today.

 Prepare to Target .NET Standard 2.0

-When it comes to code, the goal for developers will be to target .NET Standard 2.0 (and 2.1 when available), because that’s the common API definition for .NET Core, .NET Framework, and mono – today and into .NET 5.
+When it comes to code, the goal for developers will be to target .NET Standard 2.0, because that’s the common API definition for .NET Core, .NET Framework, and mono – today and into .NET 5.
 In other words, if you can get your code to .NET Standard 2.0 today, that code will build seamlessly on .NET 5.

 For organizations coming from .NET Framework there are many opportunities, including cross-platform development, performance, reduced memory and deployment footprints, reduced startup times, simpler project files, and better support for team-based development.
 For organizations already using .NET Core and targeting .NET Standard 2.0, the opportunities are already here.
 However, life will be simpler for everyone when we no longer need to worry about the legacy .NET Framework, and when mono is an option rather than a requirement for Xamarin and WebAssembly development scenarios.

 With each release of .NET Core, Microsoft has improved performance in various scenarios and this trend will likely continue.
 Additionally, .NET 5 will see CoreCLR embracing some key technologies from mono that reduce application startup time in some scenarios (such as iOS, games, and embedded devices).